returnvalue/pythoncode/README.md

 # Python Code
 Python Code

-Python Code is a simple collection of various [Python](https://www.python.org/) Code snippets.
+Python Code is a simple collection of various [Python](https://www.python.org/) Code snippets that are great for getting started with Python Programming.
 The repository breaks up the code into individual .py files, and the full tutorial for each collection of code is available below. 👍

 1. [How To Name And Use Python Variables](https://vegibit.com/how-to-name-and-use-python-variables/)
 2. [How To Use Python Strings](https://vegibit.com/how-to-use-python-strings/)